Polarisjame/GATLearning/README.md

 A basic GAT model using residual connection as [**DeepGCNs**](https://arxiv.org/abs/1904.03751) described, trained to classify a paper node into 7 classes.

+---
+# Uploads

+Upload GAT_selfattn.py using basic GAT model with residual connection and MultiHeadSelfAttention

 ## Requirements

 My code works with the following environment.